Day 1: Pick up from your hotel at 08:00

 Lions, rhinos, hippos, crocodiles, giraffes, gnus, zebras, buffalos, warthogs, hyenas, jackals, wild dogs, buffalos, leopards, many species of antelopes and elephants are easy to spot.

-In the Maasai Mara, perhaps the most spectacular event takes place.
+In the Masai Mara, perhaps the most spectacular event takes place.
 This is the annual migration of millions of wildebeests and zebras from the Serengeti (Tanzania) in search of water and pastures.

 On their heels are the savannah predators, cheetahs, wild dogs, jackals, hyenas and vultures.